Elvis Presley's pink Cadillac

-Elvis Presley's iconic pink Cadillac was a 1955 Cadillac Fleetwood Sixty Special.
+Elvis Presley's iconic pink Cadillac is a 1955 Cadillac Fleetwood Sixty Special.
 It set style for the era, was sung about in popular culture, and was copied by others around the world.

 The car is now preserved in the Graceland museum, in Memphis, Tennessee.

 History

 In early 1955, Presley bought his first Cadillac, a 1954 Fleetwood Series 60, which was the color pink.
 The car provided transport for Presley and the Blue Moon Boys, but after the failure of a brake lining, was destroyed in a roadside fire between Hope and Texarkana, Arkansas, on June 5, 1955.

 On July 5, 1955, Presley purchased a new Cadillac Fleetwood Series 60 in blue with a black roof.
 Having mentioned a Pink Cadillac in the song "Baby, Let's Play House", the first song recorded by Presley to appear on a national chart which made #5 on the Billboard Country Singles chart in July 1955; Presley had the car repainted by Art, a neighbour on Lamar Street.
 Art designed a customised pink color for Presley which he named "Elvis Rose," but the car kept its black roof.
 Once the car was finished Presley gave it to his mother Gladys as a gift.
 Gladys never had a driver's license, and Presley drove the car with the members of his band for most of 1955–1956.

 On September 2, 1955, Scotty Moore drove the car into a vehicle which was passing a pick-up truck in Texarkana, Texas, causing $1000 of damage.
 Having signed his contract with RCA in November 1955, in March 1956 Presley had the upholstery replaced, the body retouched and roof painted white.
 (As can be seen in the book "A Boy from Tupelo", from FTD/2012, in 1955 the Cadillac already has the white roof).

 On his return from military service in Germany in 1960, Presley lent the car to his US Army buddy Joe Esposito, having bought himself a white with pink roofed 1961 Cadillac Coupe de Ville.

 The original pink Cadillac remains on permanent display at Graceland, formerly under a carport for many years, and now resident in the auto museum.
 The car was once again brought to the front drive entrance of Graceland in June 2006, during the visit of President George W. Bush and Prime Minister of Japan Junichiro Koizumi.